 PepsiCo (PEP) closed the most recent trading day at $130.48, moving +1.15% from the previous trading session.
 The stock outpaced the S&P 500's daily gain of 0.83%.
 Elsewhere, the Dow gained 0.62%, while the tech-heavy Nasdaq added 1.43%.

 Wall Street will be looking for positivity from PEP as it approaches its next earnings report date.
-This is expected to be February 13, 2020.
-The company is expected to report EPS of $1.43, down 4.03% from the prior-year quarter.
-Our most recent consensus estimate is calling for quarterly revenue of $20.39 billion, up 4.46% from the year-ago period.
+This is expected to be July 13, 2020.
+On that day, PEP is projected to report earnings of $1.25 per share, which would represent a year-over-year decline of 18.83%.
+Meanwhile, our latest consensus estimate is calling for revenue of $15.68 billion, down 4.65% from the prior-year quarter.

 The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
 It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 0.04% lower.
-PEP currently has a Zacks Rank of #4 (Sell).
+Within the past 30 days, our consensus EPS projection has moved 1.14% lower.
+PEP currently has a Zacks Rank of #3 (Hold).

-Digging into valuation, PEP currently has a Forward P/E ratio of 22.57.
-Its industry sports an average Forward P/E of 20.27, so we one might conclude that PEP is trading at a premium comparatively.
+Valuation is also important, so investors should note that PEP has a Forward P/E ratio of 24.24 right now.
+For comparison, its industry has an average Forward P/E of 23.62, which means PEP is trading at a premium to the group.

 The Beverages - Soft drinks industry is part of the Consumer Staples sector.
-This group has a Zacks Industry Rank of 170, putting it in the bottom 34% of all 250+ industries.
+This group has a Zacks Industry Rank of 65, putting it in the top 26% of all 250+ industries.

 The Zacks Industry Rank gauges the strength of our industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.